daguenther/Z2A/Procedures/Staff.md

 * For every SC2: the school must have 1/16 SC4
 * For every SC3: the school must have 1/32 SC4

+Example: for every 8 teachers that have SC1, there must be one IT support staff.

 ## Training

 Training sessions are determined by the level of staff competence.